KeitaW/chaldea_template/README.md

-CRCNS-HC-14
+Template for sequential activity detection analysis with Chaleda
 ==============================

-Amygdala data analysis with Chaldea

 Project Organization
 ------------